k1nho/Flappy-Bird-AI/README.md

 navigates through a pair of pipes.
 In the game, the score of a match is determined by the number of pipe pairs that a bird manages to pass through without causing a collision with the pipes.
-This paper is aimed at the exploration of an artificial intelligence for the game by employing the library of neuro evolution of augmenting topologies for the realization of a genetic algorithm that produces a bird AI capable of achieving a score
+This project is aimed at the exploration of an artificial intelligence for the game by employing the library of neuro evolution of augmenting topologies for the realization of a genetic algorithm that produces a bird AI capable of achieving a score